fuse-open/fuse-samples/Samples/AmazonS3/README.md

 to download an image file from Amazon Simple Storage Service (S3) on both Android and iOS.

+Note: On Android this sample uses features of Fuse that will be released in 0.11.

 ## Setup

 This sample will automatically download the AWS SDK for the platform it's built